10 Common Signs of a Blown Head Gasket

 How Long do Led Headlights Last 3 Things To Know

-The longer you continue driving a car with a blown head gasket, the hotter the car’s engine becomes.
+The longer you continue driving a car with a blown head gasket, the hotter the car’s engine become.
 Overheating will definitely lead to a lot of other big problems no car owner wants to hear.

 It is not safe to drive with a blown head gasket, not in any situation.
-The danger of driving with a blown head gasket is not all about your car’s engine but you in person are not safe either.
+The danger of driving with a blown head gasket is not all about your car’s engine but you in person is not safe either.

-Actually, an overheated car could even start a real fire if it’s not treated with care.
+Actually an overheated car could even start a real fire if its not treated with care.
 That’s why it’s all the more important to get hold of a head gasket sealer to fix your head gasket, fast.

 To keep your car’s engine gasket in good working efficient condition, follow the steps below

-• Constant inspection for coolant leaks.
+• Constant inspection for coolant leaks

-• From time to time radiator checks.
+• Time to time radiator checks

-• Check the replacement of the bad thermostat.
+• Check replacement of bad thermostat

-• Topping of coolant level as required.
+• Topping of coolant level as required

-• Good fan and blade working condition.
+• Good fan and blade working condition

 It is important to note that different head gaskets will falter at different stages and temperatures.
 Aluminum has a tendency to expand more quickly than other metals when it is heated, so an aluminum cylinder head is less desirable than other choices.

 The maintenance cost as listed above is not as expensive as replacing the head gasket.
-Remember the English saying a stitch in time saves nine, To avoid disappointments and premium repairs take proper care of your car.
+Remember the English saying a stich in time saves nine, To avoid disappointments and premium repairs take proper care of your car.

 If the head gasket issue is just manifesting and it has not cause any problems on other parts of the engine then you can manage it at home.
 There is a point where the damage is too great and you will need the expertise of a professional to replace the gasket.